 Damien runs quantitative processes to generate the stocks to buy, but the problem is that quantitative processes often generate “value traps” – stocks that look like they are high quality but aren’t.

 Radek came to Nucleus Wealth via Mainstreet, and Radek has over 20 years experience in a wide range of analyst/quant roles across a number of stockbroking/research houses that include BZW, Abn Amro, BBY, and Aegis and CBA Equities research.
 Radek spends most of his time trawling through stocks looking for value traps and problems.

 Damien spent a number of years working with Simon O’Donnell and David Lennan at Wilson HTM where they were investment managers.
 He also had Simon as a client when Simon was head of financial planning at Commonwealth Private Bank and Damien was head of research at Aegis Equities.

 Nucleus Wealth operates as a corporate authorised representative of Integrity, and so Simon and David are involved in a range of investment processes across Nucleus – challenge the views and ensure that the investment standards are enforced.

-David and Simon run portfolios for high net worth individuals and have a wealth of experience investing in all assets.
-They are dealing with the same investment problems we are, but in a different investment universe and so their insights are useful in framing our investment positioning.
+David and Simon run Australian portfolios for high net worth individuals and have a wealth of experience investing in all assets.
+So, Nucleus spends a lot of time with Simon and David discussing investments in Australian stocks.